truenas/middleware/docs/userguide/index.rst

 The process for configuring a share is as follows:

-#.  **If you are not using Active Directory or LDAP, create a user account for each user** in Account → Users → Add User with the following attributes:
+#.  **If you are not using Active Directory or LDAP, create a user account for each user** in :menuselection:`Account --> Users --> Add User` with the
+following attributes:

 * Username and Password: matches the username and password on the client system